 You can only contribute to the organization by fulfilling your duties, but developing a team spirit takes you a level higher for all the areas that require collaboration.
 A team spirit gives you a sense of belonging and better connection with the workflow of the entire team.

 Personal Development in Your Workplace Step 4: Improve Your Emotional Intelligence

 Your ability to understand emotions and manage them properly is a powerful skill in the workplace.
 Emotional intelligence is the power to understand and handle both your emotions and of other people.

-The most powerful way to enhance your emotional intelligence is through observing you action patterns and reactions to interactions with others.
+The most powerful way to enhance your emotional intelligence is through observing your behaviour patterns and reactions to interactions with others.
 Look out for what angers you, inspires, or stresses you.

 The result will be a clear and unbiased perspective on communications and work approach.
 It will also result in better listening skills, which is a huge boost, especially in personal development.
-You’ll also become a better team player and establish healthy work-relations for in both the short-term and long-term.
+You’ll also become a better team player and establish healthy work-relations in both the short-term and long-term.

-Summary: Time For Change
+Personal Development in the Workplace: Time For Change